-- 2) be fully bonded at the seams, along all exposed edges. - exhibit continuous visible bitumen bleed-out along seam edges, to a maximum of 6 mm (1/4"), accomplished with a torch or hot-air welder. - 8) All membrane flashing (stripping) must extend vertically on a perimeter surface at least 200 mm (8") above the finished roof surface, to permit a proper watertight seal.
-Low parapets, metal fascia edge flashings (see also 10.3.7 Door Openings), and low door sill or window details, are exempt from this requirement. - 9) All membrane flashing terminating on any vertical surface must be secured to the vertical substrate by the contractor.
-Exposed membrane edges must also be protected from UV radiation, and from water intrusion.
-This must be accomplished using one of the following options, ranked according to the maintenance they require (low to high): - 1) Adhere the roof membrane to the wall surface, and - 1) protect the exposed membrane edge with overlapping wall membranes and exterior sheathing (Figure 10.3.1a). - 2) cover the exposed membrane edge with a secondary, fleece-reinforced 2-component liquid membrane flashing (see 10.3.8 for application requirements) (Figure 10.3.1b). - 2) Mechanically secure the membrane to the wall with a termination bar; caulk the upper edge of the termination bar, and cover the bar with a cut reglet flashing sealed inside the reglet cut with an acceptable sealant (see 13.2.4 Sealants) (Figure 10.3.1c). - 3) When the use of a cut reglet is impractical, a surface reglet flashing may be used on smooth surfaced substrates: - Mechanically secure the membrane to the wall with a termination bar or metal flashing; caulk the upper edge of the termination bar, and cover the bar with a secondary metal surface reglet flashing that is separately attached to the wall and sealed along the upper edge with an acceptable sealant (see 13.2.4 Sealants) (Figure 10.3.1d). - 2) Mechanically secure the membrane to the wall; surface-mount a reglet flashing above the terminated membrane and seal the metal flashing along the upper edge with an acceptable sealant; install a second surface-mounted reglet flashing and seal it along the upper edge with an acceptable sealant (see 13.2.4 Sealants) (Figure 10.3.1e).
+- 1) extend onto the field at least 150 mm (6"), or at least 50 mm (2") past the edge of the base membrane flashing. - 2) be fully bonded at the seams, along all exposed edges. - 3) exhibit continuous visible bitumen bleed-out along seam edges, to a maximum of 6 mm (1/4"), accomplished with a torch or hot-air welder. - 9) Membrane flashing that terminates on a vertical surface must be secured to the substrate by the Contractor, and exposed edges must be protected from water intrusion, physical damage and ultraviolet light exposure.
+This must be accomplished using one of the following options, ranked according to the maintenance they require (low to high): - 1) Adhere the roof membrane to the wall surface, and - 1) protect the exposed membrane edge with overlapping adhered or self-adhered wall membranes and exterior sheathing (Figure 10.3.1a). - 2) cover the exposed membrane edge with a secondary, fleece-reinforced 2-component liquid membrane flashing (see 10.3.8 for application requirements) (Figure 10.3.1b). - Mechanically secure the membrane to the wall with a termination bar; caulk the upper edge of the termination bar, and cover the bar with a cut reglet flashing sealed inside the reglet cut with an acceptable sealant (see 13.2.4 Sealants) (Figure 10.3.1c). - 3) Secure the membrane with a surface-mounted reglet flashing: - 1) Mechanically secure the membrane to the wall with a termination bar or metal flashing; caulk the upper edge of the termination bar, and cover the bar with a secondary metal surface reglet flashing that is separately attached to the wall and sealed along the upper edge with an acceptable sealant (see 13.2.4 Sealants) (Figure 10.3.1d).

+2) Mechanically secure the membrane to the wall; surface-mount a reglet flashing above the terminated membrane and seal the metal flashing along the upper edge with an acceptable sealant; install a second surface-mounted reglet flashing and seal it along the upper edge with an acceptable sealant (see 13.2.4 Sealants) (Figure 10.3.1e).

 For fastener spacing, see additional Standards in this Part, and 13.3.1 General (Application).
-For specific construction requirements, see Construction Detail SBS 10.3.1-4.

 - 10) When the roof membrane is mechanically secured with a termination bar or a metal flashing, fasteners must be spaced no more than 300 mm (12") O.C.
-When a second metal flashing is installed to protect a termination bar or flashing used to secure the membrane, it may be fastened no more than 600 mm (24") O.C. provided the metal flashing maintains continuous contact with the substrate.
-See also 13.3.1 General (Application). - All fasteners used to secure the upper termination of the membrane must be installed no more than 300 mm (12") O.C. or as required by the manufacturer.
-When closer spacing is required by the membrane manufacturer, the wall must be constructed or modified to facilitate solid fastener securement. - 12) When a Waterproofing System transitions with a wall, wall membranes and finishes must positively lap membrane flashing by at least 75 mm (3").
+When - 1) a second metal flashing is installed to protect a termination bar or flashing used to secure the membrane, it may be fastened no more than 600 mm (24") O.C. provided the metal flashing maintains continuous contact with the substrate.
+See also 13.3.1 General (Application). - 2) closer spacing is required by the membrane manufacturer, the wall must be constructed or modified to facilitate solid fastener securement. - 11) When a diverter flashing is required, it must be fabricated like a metal edge flashing, and must be secured and sealed to the primary membrane with membrane flashing (stripping).
+See Article 10.3.1.4.